mikea/bladenanos3/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/page.njk
-title: About Me
+title: About
-templateClass: tmpl-post
+templateClass: tmpl-page
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 3
 ---

-I am a person that writes stuff.
+This site is my set of notes on learning to fly Blade Nano S3 RC helicopter.